heldr/ftpm/README.md

 ### CSS with datauri schema

-Some folks prefer to use datauri encoding schema to avoid file request, ftpm gives you a simple way to do it
+Some folks prefer to use datauri encoding schema to avoid file request, FTPM gives you a simple way to do it

 ```CLI
 $ ftpm datauri magra